Vegan Persian Kotlet Recipe

 Instructions

-2. Grate the red onion and add to the mashed potato.
+2. Grate the red onion, press to remove the excess liquid through a sieve, and add to the mashed potato.
 Mix well.

-4. Add 1/2 tsp. oil to a pan on medium heat.
+7. Add 2 Tbsp oil to a pan on medium heat.
 Cook the patties on each side for 4 to 5 minutes until cooked.
+Add more oil as needed.

 • Prep Time: 10 minutes